Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings

-The problem of computing vertex and edge connectivity of a graph are classical problems in algorithmic graph theory.
-The focus of this paper is on computing these parameters on embedded graphs.
-A typical example of an embedded graph is a planar graph which can be drawn with no edge crossings.
-It has long been known that vertex and edge connectivity of planar embedded graphs can be computed in linear time.
-Very recently, Biedl and Murali extended the techniques from planar graphs to 1-plane graphs without $\times$-crossings, i.e., crossings whose endpoints induce a matching.
-While the tools used were novel, they were highly tailored to 1-plane graphs, and do not provide much leeway for further extension.
-In this paper, we develop alternate techniques that are simpler, have wider applications to near-planar graphs, and can be used to test both vertex and edge connectivity.
-Our technique works for all those embedded graphs where any pair of crossing edges are connected by a path that, roughly speaking, can be covered with few cells of the drawing.
+\abstract {Vertex connectivity and edge connectivity are fundamental concepts in graph theory that have been widely studied from both structural and algorithmic perspectives.
+The focus of this paper is on computing these two parameters for graphs embedded on the plane with crossings.
+For planar graphs---which can be embedded on the plane without any crossings---it has long been known that vertex and edge connectivity can be computed in linear time.
+Recently, the algorithm for vertex connectivity was extended from planar graphs to 1-plane graphs (where each edge is crossed at most once) without $\times$-crossings---these are crossings whose endpoints induce a matching.
+The key insight, for both these classes of graphs, is that any two vertices/edges of a minimum vertex/edge cut have small face-distance (distance measured by number of faces) in the embedding.
+In this paper, we attempt at a comprehensive generalization of this idea to a wider class of graphs embedded on the plane.
+Our method works for all those embedded graphs where every pair of crossing edges is connected by a path whose vertices and edges have a small face-distance from the crossing point.
 Important examples of such graphs include optimal 2-planar and optimal 3-planar graphs, $d$-map graphs, $d$-framed graphs, graphs with bounded crossing number, and $k$-plane graphs with bounded number of $\times$-crossings.
+For all these graph classes, we get a linear-time algorithm for computing vertex and edge connectivity.}